h5md/h5md/draft.rst

 The groups that are part of the H5MD specifications are

 * h5md: Group containing, as attributes, information on the file itself.
-* trajectory: Group containing the trajectory of the system (positions, ...).
+* particles: Group containing the trajectory of particles in the system (positions, ...).
-* observables: Group containing all time-dependent variables in the system, except the ones found in the "trajectory group".
+* observables: Group containing all time-dependent variables in the system, except the ones found in the "particles" group.
 * parameters: Group containing the parameters for a simulation/dataset, such as the spatial dimension of the system or simulation parameters.

-All time dependent data (whether in "trajectory" or "observables") is organized into HDF5 groups that contain time information in addition to the data.
+All time dependent data (whether in "particles" or "observables") is organized into HDF5 groups that contain time information in addition to the data.

 The root of the HDF5 file is organized as follows::

     file root
      \-- h5md
-     \-- trajectory
+     \-- particles
      \-- observables
      \-- parameters